oscar-system/Oscar.jl/docs/src/TropicalGeometry/intro.md

 # Introduction

-This page lists the Oscar features for tropical geometry, which are still at the very beginning of their development.
+This page lists the OSCAR features for tropical geometry, which are still at the very beginning of their development.
 For notation we refer to [MS15](@cite) and [Jos21](@cite).

 ## Tropical semirings